kynan/pdesoft2014/slides.md

 ???

+* MPI: mesh needs to be decomposed using your favourite graph partitioner
+* Computations on boundaries require up-to-date *halo* data
+* Partial overlap: matching entities in matching colours in the diagram
 * Enforce constraint on local mesh numbering for efficient comp-comm overlap
 * Local mesh entities partioned into four consecutive sections
   * **Core:** Entities owned by this processor which can be processed without